-- Conduits without installed cables shall be blanked with Ductplug Blank Plug or equivalent. - Conduits containing cables shall be sealed with QuadPlex Ductplug or equivalent.

-Un-used ports in the plug shall be blanked using the appropriate hole plug.
+- Conduits without installed cables shall be blanked with a blank plug approved by the Principal. - Conduits containing cables shall be sealed with a duct plug approved by the Principal. - Un-used ports in the plug shall be blanked using the appropriate hole plug.